Git-Vaibhav323/Git-Vaibhav323/README.md

 - 🧠 Exploring AI applications in health-tech
 - 💻 Building full-stack apps and sites  with tools like Vercel, Netlify, Cursor
-- 🛠️ Passionate about blending design + code for smarter UX
+- 🛠️ Passionate about blending design

 📫 Reach me: [vaibhav.dwivedi2024@vitstudent.ac.in]